dark-ether/Factorized/README.md

 ## Plans

-1. make the example machine work in multiplayer
+- make tech tree
+- remove crates so we can add a new mechanic to replace it
+- rebalance the game so that we can add more powerful things
-2. add new pylons
+- new pylons
-3. add bags
+- bags